 Livestock dog Breed lists

-There are many strains of livestock dog breed LGD, many of which are unknown outside the areas where they still operate.
+There are many strains of livestock guardian dog breed LGD, many of which are unknown outside the areas where they still operate.
 However, some breeds are known to have beneficial characteristics to protect livestock.
 Some dog breeds of specialized dog breeds include:

 Kangal Shepherd Dog